plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 ## Actually Write A Test, Darnit!

-Enough infrastructure, let&#8217;s write some tests!
-First, I want to be confident that when the user goes to edit a Contact, they&#8217;ll see the form with the right values populated for that selected Contact:
+Enough infrastructure, let's write some tests!
+First, I want to be confident that when the user goes to edit a Contact, they'll see the form with the right values populated for that selected Contact:

 ```cs
 namespace ContactList.Tests.Features